never mind the bedsocks

 It’s worth looking into also the hop picking ‘holidays’ the london working class were given to believe were time off.
 They worked long days on hop farms for almost nothing during the only ‘Holiday’ week they were allowed.

 For many death would have been a blessed relief except that the fore mentioned dog collared brother in law was employed to put the fear of christ into them from birth until the end.
-Suicide of course was illegal?!
+Suicide of course was illegal🤨!

 My Agile Privacy

 This website uses technical and profiling cookies.
-Clicking on "Accept" authorises all profiling cookies.
-Clicking on "Refuse" or the X will refuse all profiling cookies.
-By clicking on "Customise" you can select which profiling cookies to activate.
+Clicking on "Accept" authorizes all profiling cookies.
+Clicking on "Refuse" or the "X" will refuse all profiling cookies.
+By clicking on "Customize" you can select which profiling cookies to activate.

 2